 Why The Name “Cooktown”?

 Cooktown is a beautiful place.
-It has an unspoilt old-world feel, really laid back.
+As we said earlier, it has an unspoilt old-world feel, really laid back.

-Captain Cook was laid up here for a couple of months in 1770 whilst repairing his ship.
+Captain Cook was laid up here for 48 days in 1770 whilst repairing his ship.
 He had come to grief on the coral reefs just past Cape Tribulation – so named because this is where his tribulations began.
 Cook had inadvertently sailed straight into the treacherous maze of reefs we now know as the Great Barrier Reef.

 Endeavour River (known as Waalumbaal Birri long before Cook showed up) was named after his ship.
 It is here that Joseph Banks first sighted kangaroos (or ganguuru).
 Banks must have thought he was imagining things at first!